luckyfan-cs/HKUSTGZ-Mphil-Proposal/README.md

 This repository includes:
 - latex proposal .

-(We will timely update the version, please follows the latest news!)
+(We will timely update the version, please follow the latest news!)

 ![Wechat Group](6871678762831_.pic.jpg)